Closeup of car tires in winter on the road

 Sleeping Bag

-How to stay warm in a stranded car?
-First off, a sleeping bag is a must.
-I keep in my car a US military surplus sleeping system.
-Here you have 2 sleeping bags: a nylon-filled patrol sleeping bag rated for 30 to 50ยฐF and a nylon-filled intermediate mummy bag rated 10 to 30ยฐF.
-They can be used separately depending on the weather, and I don’t remember exactly, but combined when one bag is tucked into the other, I believe it was good to -30 Celsius.
+In my car, I keep a US military surplus sleeping system.
+Here, you have two sleeping bags: a nylon-filled patrol sleeping bag rated for 30 to 50°F and a nylon-filled intermediate mummy bag rated 10 to 30°F. Use them separately or combined depending on the weather.
+I don’t remember exactly, but when one bag is tucked into the other, I believe it was good to -30 Celsius.

-This sleeping system also comes with a gore-tex bivy sac in which you can insert the sleeping bags.
-Now it’s waterproof and you can literally toss it on the snow and sleep right there!
+This sleeping system also comes with a Gore-tex bivy sac, which gets inserted into the sleeping bag.
+Now it’s waterproof, which allows you to sleep on top of the snow!
 While you have a much better environment in your car, you can begin to understand how serious this sleeping bag is.
-Even in the car, the bivy is still an added layer meaning some added warmth.
-The whole kit comes with a compression stuff sac that neatly keeps it all together in one place.

 Let’s Go Back to Talking About a Heater